 UNH Mobile App

-The University, (along with the University System of New Hampshire), endorses the guidelines of the World Wide Web Consortium (W3C) as the standard for World Wide Web accessibility and compliance with the Americans with Disabilities Act.
-Report violations.
+The University of New Hampshire is committed to making its websites accessible to all users in compliance with the World Wide Web Consortium (W3C) guidelines as the standard for World Wide Web accessibility and compliance with the Americans with Disabilities Act.

 Effective July 1, 2011, all videos, sound files and multimedia appearing on UNH web sites must be captioned in compliance with the Americans with Disabilities Act, Section 508 of the Rehabilitation Act of 1977, and the World Wide Web Consortium Accessibility Guidelines.